wallymathieu/assertfail/_posts/2021-06-06-Using-functional-programming-to-optimize-frontend-code.md

 We started evaluating different libraries.
 Problem with that approach is that it requires a lot of changes in the frontend code in order to evaluate if the other library would improve the performance.
 This could potentially end up eating a significant amount of trial and error (potentially costing weeks of effort).

-While looking at the Formik code base in order to optimize it, we noticed that there is a lot of historical luggage that shows up in the code making optmizations quite difficult.
+While looking at the Formik code base in order to optimize it, we noticed that there is a lot of historical luggage that shows up in the code making optimizations quite difficult.

 ## Lazy reimplementation